tarantool/go-tarantool/README.md

 * IPROTO constants have been moved to a separate package [go-iproto](https://github.com/tarantool/go-iproto).
 * `PushCode` constant is removed.
 To check whether the current response is a push response, use `IsPush()` method of the response iterator instead.
+* `ErrorNo` constant is added to indicate that no error has occurred while getting the response.
+It should be used instead of the removed `OkCode`.

 #### Request changes